 This month, as interns at ForAllSecure, we participated in a contest to test the beta version of Mayhem on various open source projects.
-If you’re not familiar with Mayhem, it’s a software security tool that uses behavior testing, a patented technique that combines guided fuzzing and symbolic execution, to uncover defects in software with zero false positives.
+If you’re not familiar with Mayhem, it’s a software security tool that uses next-generation fuzzing, a patented technique that combines guided fuzzing and symbolic execution, to uncover defects in software with zero false positives.
 In applying Mayhem for our summer project, one open-source project in particular yielded some exciting results.
 Jumping right to the punchline, using Mayhem, we discovered that the Netflix Dial Server (found in the Netflix Github repository) had a remote out-of-bounds read.

 The criticality of this bug can be often overlooked since this is an older piece of code from Netflix, but the potential this bug lures is critical.
 Any device, including TVs from 2010, that runs this code can be remotely crashed with an out of bounds read that can be used in conjunction with other bugs to get a pretty serious situation.
 Imagine if someone has this code running on a connected smart TV—all devices could be in trouble.

 When considering potential Mayhem targets, we specifically searched for web servers because they are a strong suite for Mayhem since many other fuzz testers are unable to fuzz network communication in an efficient manner.
 This often means that many web servers are full of bugs that Mayhem can find.